-- Chairs must have backs. - Seats must face the same direction. - Chairs must be placed directly behind those in the preceding row. - Each student must be separated by a minimum of 3 feet from side to side (measure from center of desk). - Staff access to every student must be unimpeded. - At tables, students must be seated at least 3 feet apart (measured from the center of the table) and facing the same direction.
-You can seat 2 students at a table that's at least 6 feet long. - Large, smooth writing surfaces, preferably desks or tables, must be provided. - Tablet-arm chairs must have a minimum writing surface of 12 × 15 inches (30 × 38 centimeters).
+- Chairs must have backs. - Chairs must face the same direction. - Chairs must be placed directly behind those in the preceding row. - Each student must be separated by a minimum of 3 feet from side to side (measure from center of desk). - Staff access to every student must be unimpeded. - At tables, students must be seated at least 3 feet apart (measured from the center of the table) and facing the same direction.
+You can seat 2 students at a table that's 6 feet or longer. - Large, smooth writing surfaces, preferably desks or tables, must be provided. - Tablet-arm chairs must have a minimum writing surface of 12 × 15 inches (30 × 38 centimeters).